On the decomposition into Discrete, type II and type III $C^*$-algebras: The classification scheme in terms of discreteness, type and type

 \section{The classification scheme in terms of discreteness, type $\tw$ and type $\ttr$}

 In this section, we will consider the remaining statements in Theorem \ref{thm:main3}.
+Let us begin with the following two simple lemmas.

-\begin{lem} (a) If $A$ is not discrete, then $A$ contains a non-zero closed ideal of either type $\tw$ or type $\ttr$.
+\begin{lem} If $A$ is not discrete, then $A$ contains a non-zero closed ideal of either type $\tw$ or type $\ttr$. \end{lem} \begin{prf} By Theorem \ref{thm:sf-C-st-alg}(a), there is a non-zero anti-liminary closed ideal $I\subseteq A$.

-\smnoind (b) Let $I$ and $J$ be closed ideals of $A$ such that $I\cap J = (0)$ and $I+J$ is essential.
-If $\varphi:A\to M(I)$ is the canonical $^*$-homomorphism, then $\varphi$ restricts to an injection on $J^\bot$. \end{lem} \begin{prf} (a) By Theorem \ref{thm:sf-C-st-alg}(a), there is a non-zero anti-liminary closed ideal $I\subseteq A$.
 If $I$ does not contain a non-zero finite element as well, then it is of type $\ttr$.
-Otherwise, $I$ will contain a non-zero finite hereditary $C^*$-subalgebra $B$.
-The non-zero ideal $J := \overline{IBI}$ of $I$ is semi-finite because of Remark \ref{rem:str-Mori-equiv}(d) and Theorem \ref{thm:sf-C-st-alg}(d).
-Hence, $J$ is of type $\tw$.
+Otherwise, $I$ will contain a non-zero finite hereditary $C^*$-subalgebra $B$ (see Lemma \ref{lem:finite}(c)).
+The non-zero ideal $J := \overline{IBI}$ of $I$ is semi-finite, because of Remark \ref{rem:str-Mori-equiv}(d) and Theorem \ref{thm:sf-C-st-alg}(c).
+Hence, $J$ is of type $\tw$. \end{prf}